thanos713/QCode/README.md

 ## Installation

-- Run the makefile.
+> Add the absolute path of GSL to the Makefile.
-- NOTE: Remember to add the absolute path of GSL to the Makefile, before trying to compile.
+> make

 ## Features